ljw1004/vbspec/expressions.md

     ;
 ```

+The target of the index expression must be classified as either a property group or a value.
+An index expression is processed as follows:

+* If the target expression is classified as a value and if its type is not an array type, `Object`, or `System.Array`, the type must have a default property.
+The index is performed on a property group that represents all of the default properties of the type.
+Although it is not valid to declare a parameterless default property in Visual Basic, other languages may allow declaring such a property.
+Consequently, indexing a property with no arguments is allowed.

+* If the expression results in a value of an array type, the number of arguments in the argument list must be the same as the rank of the array type and may not include named arguments.
+If any of the indexes are invalid at run time, a `System.IndexOutOfRangeException` exception is thrown.
+Each expression must be implicitly convertible to type `Integer`.
+The result of the index expression is the variable at the specified index and is classified as a variable.

+* If the expression is classified as a property group, overload resolution is used to determine whether one of the properties is applicable to the index argument list.
+If the property group only contains one property that has a `Get` accessor and if that accessor takes no arguments, then the property group is interpreted as an index expression with an empty argument list.
+The result is used as the target of the current index expression.
+If no properties are applicable, then a compile-time error occurs.
+Otherwise, the expression results in a property access with the associated target expression (if any) of the property group.

+* If the expression is classified as a late-bound property group or as a value whose type is `Object` or `System.Array`, the processing of the index expression is deferred until run time and the indexing is late-bound.
+The expression results in a late-bound property access typed as `Object`.
+The associated target expression is either the target expression, if it is a value, or the associated target expression of the property group.
+At run time the expression is processed as follows:

+* If the expression is classified as a late-bound property group, the expression may result in a method group, a property group, or a value (if the member is an instance or shared variable).
+If the result is a method group or property group, overload resolution is applied to the group to determine the correct method for the argument list.
+If overload resolution fails, a `System.Reflection.AmbiguousMatchException` exception is thrown.
+Then the result is processed either as a property access or as an invocation and the result is returned.
+If the invocation is of a subroutine, the result is `Nothing`.

+* If the run-time type of the target expression is an array type or `System.Array`, the result of the index expression is the value of the variable at the specified index.

+* Otherwise, the run-time type of the expression must have a default property and the index is performed on the property group that represents all of the default properties on the type.
+If the type has no default property, then a `System.MissingMemberException` exception is thrown.

 ## New Expressions

 The `New` operator is used to create new instances of types.
 There are four forms of `New` expressions:

-Object-creation expressions are used to create new instances of class types and value types.
+* Object-creation expressions are used to create new instances of class types and value types.

-Array-creation expressions are used to create new instances of array types.
+* Array-creation expressions are used to create new instances of array types.

-Delegate-creation expressions (which do not have a distinct syntax from object-creation expressions) are used to create new instances of delegate types.
+* Delegate-creation expressions (which do not have a distinct syntax from object-creation expressions) are used to create new instances of delegate types.

-Anonymous object-creation expressions are used to create new instances of anonymous class types.
+* Anonymous object-creation expressions are used to create new instances of anonymous class types.

-A `New` expression is classified as a value and the result is the new instance of the type.

 ```antlr
 NewExpression